-Unlike accidents at work where sudden injury is involved, vibration injuries can develop over time, from a few months to a few years.
-The following are the commonest types of vibration injury for which you can claim compensation:
+Unlike many accidents at work involving sudden injury, vibration injuries can develop over time, from a few months to a few years.
+The following are the most common types of vibration injury for which you can claim compensation:

 Vibration white finger syndrome

 Vibration White Finger Syndrome is a permanent, painful numbness and stinging up the arms and hands.
-It can also lead to painful joints and general muscle weakness due to blood vessels being constricted.
-Visual symptoms appear in the form of ‘white’ fingertips due to lack of blood supply.
+It can also lead to painful joints and general muscle weakness due to constricted blood vessels.
+Visual symptoms appear in the form of ‘white’ fingertips due to a lack of blood supply.